ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 Semantics can be provided without additional code or overhead in the core.
 As we need copy-on-write for efficient change tracking anyway, it makes sense to also use this approach for the internal cache.
-This also does not require any changes or restrictions to the current API.
+The copy-on-write solution also does not require any changes or restrictions to the current API.

 ## Implications

-- We need to implement the copy-on-write decision
+- Before we can implement this decision, we need to implement the [copy-on-write decision](../1_in_discussion/copy_on_write.md).
+- `kdbGet` will only return copy-on-write copies of keys below `parentKey` from the internal cache.
+- `kdbSet` will use the keys within the internal cache to supplement all the keys above `parentKey` so that backends can write the correct data.

 ## Related Decisions